ntsummers1/ntsummers1/README.md

 💡 &nbsp;I like to explore new technologies particularly in the JS space.
 Vite and NextJS shoutout!\
 🎓 &nbsp;I've graduated in 2017 from Michigan State University with a dual major in Computer Science and Media and Information.\
 🌱 &nbsp;I'm currently studying system architecture, data structures, and algorithms.
-Check out my [leetcode!](https://leetcode.com/ntsummers1/)
 <!-- 📄 &nbsp;Know about my experiences: [ntsummers1.github.io/portfolio-2022/resume](https://ntsummers1.github.io/portfolio-2022/resume)\ -->
 ✍️ &nbsp;My current goals are to become a better programmer.
 Know algorithms inside and out and use this knowledge to make clean, fast, and most importantly human-benefiting code.
 I want to make the world a better place one line at a time.